notofonts/noto-docs/src/general/writing-guide.md

 - when you mean any or some of the fonts from the Noto collection,
 - when you’re not specifically focusing on the entire collection.

 > Example: “Noto fonts use Unicode” — yes, all Noto fonts use Unicode, but the core of the message is: whatever Noto font you use, that font uses Unicode.

 > Example: “Use Noto fonts on the web.”

-> Analogy: “people.”
+> Analogy: “people”, “OpenType fonts.”

 #### “The Noto fonts”